apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/managing_source_code.md

 ![API button](./images/api-button.jpg)

-And scroll through all of the links until you find the **Build actor** API endpoint.
+And scroll through all of the links until you find the **Build Actor** API endpoint.
 Copy this endpoint's URL, then head back over to your GitHub repository and navigate to **Settings > Webhooks > Add webhook**.
 The final thing to do is to paste the URL and save the webhook.

 ![Adding a webhook to your GitHub repo](../../../platform/actors/development/deployment/images/ci-github-integration.png)